mailpile/kettlingar/README.md

 - Supports passing open file descriptors to or from the microservice
 - Supports msgpack (preferred) or JSON for RPC request/response
 - Serve over TCP/IP and over a local unix domain socket
-- Built in CLI for starting/stopping/interacting with the service
+- Built in CLI for configuring, running and interacting with the service

 See below for a bit more discussion about these features.